manuelmusngi/statistical-models-for-systematic-options-trading/README.md

 Systematic options trading relies on statistical models to identify opportunities, manage risk, and execute trades consistently.
-These are some key statistical models used in systematic options trading:
+These are some key statistical models used in systematic options trading analysis:

 ---